silogen/kaiwo/docs/docs/getting-started/quickstart.md

 * `kaiwo exec`: Execute arbitrary commands inside the workload containers

 For a list of full functionality run `kaiwo --help`, or for a specific command, `kaiwo <command> --help`.

+### Before running workloads with Kaiwo

+Kaiwo uses Kueue to manage job queuing.
+Make sure your cluster-admin has created two necessary Kueue resources on the cluster: `ResourceFlavor` and `ClusterQueue`.
+Manifests for these can be found under `cluster-admins` directory.
+By default, kaiwo will always submit workloads to `kaiwo` ClusterQueue if no other queue is provided with `-q`or`--queue` option during `kaiwo submit`.
+Kaiwo will automatically create the namespaced `LocalQueue` resource if it doesn't exist.
+Speak to your cluster-admin if you are unsure which `ClusterQueue` is allocated to your team.

 ### Submitting workloads